 Single-mode fiber also has a considerably higher bandwidth than multimode fiber.
 The light source used for single-mode fiber is typically a laser.
 Single-mode fiber is usually more expensive as it requires precise calculations to produce the laser light in a smaller opening.

-Multimode fiber is used for shorter distances because the larger core opening enables light signals to bounce and reflect more along the way.
+Multimode fiber is used for shorter distances because the larger core opening lets light signals bounce and reflect more along the way.
 The larger diameter permits multiple light pulses to be sent through the cable at one time, which results in more data transmission.
-This also means there is more possibility for signal loss, reduction or interference, however.
+This also means more possibility for signal loss, reduction or interference.
 Multimode fiber optics typically uses an LED to create the light pulse.

 Fiber optics vs. copper cables

 Copper wire cables were the traditional choice for telecommunication, networking and cable connections for years.
 Over time, however, fiber optics became a common alternative.
 Most telephone company long-distance lines are now made of fiber optic cables.

 Optical fiber carries more information than conventional copper wire due to its higher bandwidth and faster speeds.
 Because glass does not conduct electricity, fiber optics is not subject to electromagnetic interference, which minimizes signal losses.

 Advantages and disadvantages of fiber optics

 Fiber optic cables are used mainly for their advantages over copper cables.
 Advantages include the following:

 - They support higher bandwidth capacities.